jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Network Proprietor</b></td>
 <td>
-Proprietor(s) setup and define the purpose of a business network.
+Proprietor(s) setup and define the purpose of a chain network.
 They are the stakeholders of a network.
 <p><p>
 Roles: Chain Transactor, Chain Validator
 </td>